You want to apply Family who want to apply afterwards – study

 You must apply for a residence permit while you are outside Sweden, otherwise your application may be rejected.
 Your residence permit must be granted and issued before you can enter Sweden.

-Check the guide to see which rules apply to you when you are the fammily of someone who has applied for or has received a residence permit for higher education in the form of first- or second-cycle studies.
+Check the guide to see which rules apply to you when you are the family of someone who has applied for or has received a residence permit for higher education in the form of first- or second-cycle studies.

-If your application is rejected you must leave Sweden
+If your application is rejected, you must leave Sweden

 News